criblpacks/cribl-google-gemini-rest-io/README.md

 ### Configure the Collectors

-* The Collector is currently configured at the project level, but you can also expand to an organization-level log sink by adding a variable called *ORG_ID* in the Pack → Knowledge → Variables page and setting the value to your Organization ID.
+* The Collector is currently configured at the project level, but you can also expand to an organization-level log sink by *adding* a variable called *ORG_ID* in the Pack → Knowledge → Variables page and setting the value to your Organization ID.

 * When ORG_ID is defined, the Collector automatically overrides the PROJECT_ID scope and collects audit logs from all projects within the organization.

-* ***Tip***: Organization-level collection requires that your service account has Logging Viewer access at the organization level.
+* ***NOTE***: Organization-level collection requires that your service account has Logging Viewer access at the organization level.
 If the service account only has project-level permissions, it will not return any data when using ORG_ID.

-* After installing the Pack, you must perform the following:

 ### Configure Authentication